Your income after separation

 Which benefits you get will depend on circumstances such as the number of children you have, your savings and whether you are working or not.

-The parent providing the majority of the care for your children will be entitled to maintenance from the other parent.
-The parents do not need to have been married and the parent paying child maintenance does not need to be having contact with your children.
+The parent providing the majority of the care for your children will be entitled to child maintenance from the other parent.
+You do not need to have been married and the parent paying child maintenance does not need to be having contact with your children.
 No maintenance is paid where separated parents share the care of their children equally.